Kubqo/GitRepos/README.md

-# Getting Started with Repos-and-Org-of-Git-User
+# Getting Started with Git Repos

 ## For first: